aehrc/TRIBES/README.md

 	wget https://repo.anaconda.com/miniconda/Miniconda2-latest-Linux-x86_64.sh
 	sh Miniconda2-latest-Linux-x86_64.sh

-Relogin to allow the changes in .bash_profile be activated.
+Relogin to allow the changes in `.bash_profile` be activated.

 Install dependencies for tribes (requries download of about 500 MB of software packages):

 	./setup/install-with-conda.sh

-This will create an conda environment named `tribes` and install all required dependencies, as well as create the appropriate TRIBES configuration file at `$HOME/.tribesrc`
+This will create an conda environment named `tribes` and install all required dependencies, as well as create the appropriate *TRIBES *configuration file at `$HOME/.tribesrc`

+To check the installation run:

+	./tribes

+This should display amongs others usage info.

 ## Manual installation

+TBP: Complet dependencies and add reference to the requriements file.
 TRIBES requires

 	dplyr >= 0.8.0.1
 	optparse >= 1.6.1 (1.3.2)
 	rmarkdown >= 1.12 (!)
 	ggplot >= 3.1.1 (2.2.1)

-TBP: Complet dependencies and add reference to the requriements file.

 ## Cluster setup